Reformed Christianity: Demography

+World Communions

-The World Communion of Reformed Churches, which includes some United Churches (most of these are primarily Reformed; see Uniting and united churches for details), has 80 million believers.
-WCRC is the third largest Christian communion in the world, after the Roman Catholic Church and the Eastern Orthodox Churches.
+The World Communion of Reformed Churches (WCRC), which includes some United Churches, has 80 million believers.
+WCRC is the fourth largest Christian communion in the world, after the Roman Catholic Church, the Eastern Orthodox Churches, and the Anglican Communion.
 Many conservative Reformed churches which are strongly Calvinistic formed the World Reformed Fellowship which has about 70 member denominations.
-Most are not part of the World Communion of Reformed Churches because of its ecumenical attire.
+Most are not part of the WCRC because of its ecumenical attire.
 The International Conference of Reformed Churches is another conservative association.

-Church of Tuvalu is an officially established state church in the Calvinist tradition.

 Theology

 Revelation and scripture

 Reformed theologians believe that God communicates knowledge of himself to people through the Word of God.
 People are not able to know anything about God except through this self-revelation.
 (With the exception of general revelation of God; "His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse" (Romans 1:20).)
 Speculation about anything which God has not revealed through his Word is not warranted.
 The knowledge people have of God is different from that which they have of anything else because God is infinite, and finite people are incapable of comprehending an infinite being.
 While the knowledge revealed by God to people is never incorrect, it is also never comprehensive.

 According to Reformed theologians, God's self-revelation is always through his son Jesus Christ, because Christ is the only mediator between God and people.
 Revelation of God through Christ comes through two basic channels.
 The first is creation and providence, which is God's creating and continuing to work in the world.
 This action of God gives everyone knowledge about God, but this knowledge is only sufficient to make people culpable for their sin; it does not include knowledge of the gospel.
 The second channel through which God reveals himself is redemption, which is the gospel of salvation from condemnation which is punishment for sin.